Roads, traffic and civil works projects

 • Open date

-Last update date: 07 March 2025
+Last update date: 20 May 2025

 The City of Stirling maintains over 1,000km of road and 900km of footpaths.
 We are committed to providing a well-connected, safe, and accessible network of roads for our residents and visitors.
 To achieve this, the City is continually assessing and reviewing the functionality of our road systems to identify areas for improvement.

-We are committed to providing a safe and accessible network this includes an annual program of construction, maintenance and renewal to keep our traffic and transport networks function as safely and efficiently as possible.
+We are committed to providing a safe and accessible network this includes an annual program of construction, maintenance and renewal to keep our traffic and transport networks functioning as safely and efficiently as possible.

 The City has an annual program of civil works to be undertaken in road reserves.
 Civil works include modifications, construction, upgrades and resurfacing within the road reserve.